 La Jolla is a beautiful community located about 20 minutes from downtown San Diego which is known for its rugged rocky coastline, and upscale boutiques and restaurants.
 One of the best things to do after a day of exploring La Jolla is to head to La Jolla Cove for sunset.

 The tiny beach of La Jolla Cove is set between sandstone cliffs and the area is part of the San Diego La Jolla Underwater Park Ecological Reserve.
-Marine life thrives in this area, and in addition to an awe-inspiring sunset, you’re likely to see marine life like seals and sea lions lounging on the rocks.
+Marine life thrives in this area, and in addition to an awe-inspiring sunset, you’re likely to see marine life like seals and sea lions lounging on the rocks, and a whole new oceanic world in the tidepools.

 During the summer months, the surf is gentle at La Jolla Cove, making this an ideal beach for snorkeling and swimming.
 Pack a picnic and spend the whole day enjoying the sunshine and surf, and make sure to stay for the colorful show as the sun goes down.